What is a Credit Card Minimum Payment?

 All these missed payment transactions are marked as a “derogatory mark” on the credit report, and these marks remain on the credit reports for up to seven years.

-However, it is important to continue the credit card payment whenever one cannot settle the minimum, as this sends a positive message to the credit card issuer that you still have intentions of repaying the liability at some point in the future.
-This becomes very helpful, especially when considering a credit card forbearance or engaging in a debt negotiating process.
+However, it is important to continue the credit card payment whenever one cannot settle the minimum payment, as this sends a positive message to the credit card issuer that you still have intentions of repaying the liability at some point in the future.
+This becomes very helpful, especially when considering a credit card forbearance or engaging in a debt-negotiating process.

 As per the Consumer Financial Protection Bureau (CFPB), one should pay the entire outstanding balance as soon as possible before the payment due date in order to avoid interest charges.
 You should be paying more than what is required if the amount is due, as it will help in reducing the interest charges and the balance on the card.